-Andrew G. Shuman, MD FACS is an Assistant Professor in the Department of Otolaryngology - Head and Neck Surgery at the University of Michigan Medical School.
+Andrew G. Shuman, MD FACS is an Associate Professor in the Department of Otolaryngology - Head and Neck Surgery at the University of Michigan Medical School.
 He is also the Chief of the ENT Section of the Surgery Service at the VA Ann Arbor Health System.
 He serves as Chief of the Clinical Ethics Service in the Center for Bioethics and Social Sciences in Medicine (CBSSM).

 Dr. Shuman completed fellowships in head and neck surgical oncology at Memorial Sloan-Kettering Cancer Center, and in medical ethics at Weill Medical College of Cornell University.
 He completed his residency in the Department of Otolaryngology - Head and Neck Surgery at the University of Michigan.
 He is a graduate of the University of Michigan Medical School, and also graduated from the University of Michigan's College of Literature, Science and the Arts.